jlpteaching/ECS154B/lab1/lab1.md

 You can find all of the details on how to work with the DINO CPU in the [README file](https://github.com/jlpteaching/dinocpu/README.md) and the [documentation](https://github.com/jlpteaching/dinocpu/tree/master/documentation) in the [DINO CPU repository](https://github.com/jlpteaching/dinocpu/).

 You must first download the template code before you can start working on the DINO CPU.
-The template code is on github, so you can simply clone the repository:
+The template code is on GitHub, so you can simply clone the repository:

 ```
 git clone https://github.com/jlpteaching/dinocpu.git
 ```

-Then, if you change into the newly created `dinocpu` directory, you can run the singularity container with Chisel and start working on the assignment!
+Then, if you change into the newly created `dinocpu` directory, you can run the Singularity container with Chisel and start working on the assignment!

 ```
 cd dinocpu